What is irritable bowel syndrome (IBS)?

-Women with IBS may find that symptoms flare up during their periods.
-These symptoms commonly happen again and again, which can make you feel stressed or upset.
-As you learn management methods and gain control over flare-ups, you’ll begin to feel better, physically and mentally.
+Women with IBS might find that symptoms flare up during their periods.
+These symptoms commonly occur over and over, which can make you feel stressed or upset.
+As you discover management techniques and gain control over flare-ups, you’ll begin to feel better, physically and mentally.

 How is IBS diagnosed?

-If you’ve been having uncomfortable GI symptoms, see your doctor.
+If you’ve been having unpleasant GI symptoms, see your doctor.
 The first step in diagnosing IBS is a medical history and a physical exam.
-Your provider will ask you about your symptoms:
+Your doctor will ask you about your symptoms:

 - Do you have pain related to bowel movements?

-- Do you notice a change in how often you have a bowel movement?
+- Do you notice a change in how frequently you have a bowel movement?

 - Has there been a change in how your poop looks?

 - Have you been sick or had a stressful event in your life recently?

 Depending on your symptoms, you may require other tests to confirm a diagnosis.
 Blood tests, stool samples as well as X-rays can help rule out other illnesses that resemble IBS.